Our Work in Southern Africa

 Health

-We are currently exploring the creation of solar parks as income generating options for San communities.
+Palms for Life is currently exploring the creation of solar parks to help generate income for several San communities

 COUNTRY PROFILES